 • Visible exits: “Do Not Sell or Share” links placed where users expect to find them.

 Picture a first visit to your site.
 A banner appears with two equal buttons: Accept All and Decline Non-Essential.
 A link in the banner jumps to a granular preference panel with clear toggles.
 The site recognizes a GPC signal and defaults to off for sale and sharing.
 Tracking scripts stay dormant until the person opts in.
+If the person creates an account, the preference center shows past choices, offers channel-by-channel control, and carries those choices to email and ads.
+A CRM flag drives suppression across your ESP, CDP, and media platforms.
+Every change is timestamped.
+Every campaign audience builder checks those flags automatically.

 Your vendor contracts include CPRA-required terms.
 Ad platforms and agencies receive only the data they need, ensuring CCPA compliance, regulation adherence, and only for the uses you specify.
 You run a quarterly audit where a privacy champion clicks through the flows, confirms GPC behavior, validates suppression in downstream tools, and ensures all practices align with GDPR requirements.
 Findings go into a simple report that product, legal, and marketing can all read.